Our animal welfare policy is based upon the Five Freedoms as defined by FAWC (Farm Animal Welfare Committee).

 2. Freedom from Discomfort

-The larger animals are either housed in large stables where they may move around freely or, during summer or on warmer days, are kept in the fields.
+On Farm: The larger animals are either housed in large stables where they may move around freely or, during summer or on warmer days, are kept in the fields.
 Within the stables they are bedded on either straw or shavings.

 The chickens are free-range during the day & locked in hen runs at night.